Confident Potty Training: A Gentle, Proven Path to Independence

 4. Prep The Bathroom Space

-Setting up a supportive and engaging potty training space can boost your child's confidence, independence, and excitement for this significant milestone.
+Setting up a supportive and engaging potty-training space can boost your child's confidence, independence, and excitement.

 Make the Bathroom Feel Inviting